 - 1. To introduce to the students the challenges of Distributed Systems - 2.
 To acquaint the student with various types of inter process and indirect communication in Distributed Systems.. - 3.
 To make the student understand various synchronization and coordination mechanisms. - 4.
-To familiarize the student with Distributed Transaction management communication, Consensus and related problems.

-5. To expose the student to the design principles of modern distributed file systems.
+To familiarize the student with Distributed Transaction management - 5.
+To expose the student to the design principles of modern distributed file systems.